isomerpages/govtech-corp/media/technews/_posts/2024-08-06-post-STACK 2024: Tech Experts to Share Their Knowledge on UX Design, Developer Platforms, and More!.md

 <div class="isomer-image-wrapper">
 <img style="width: 70%;" height="auto" width="100%" alt="STACK Developer Conference 2024 - Scott Shaw" src="/images/technews/Scott_Shaw_600x300.png">
 </div>
-<p>Scott Shaw, the Chief Technology Officer (CTO) for Thoughtworks APAC,
+<p><a href="https://www.linkedin.com/in/scott-shaw-b4003a4/" rel="noopener noreferrer nofollow" target="_blank">Scott Shaw</a>,
-brings a wealth of experience and knowledge to the table.
+the Chief Technology Officer (CTO) for Thoughtworks APAC, brings a wealth of experience and knowledge to the table.
 Mr Shaw has been with Thoughtworks for nearly 20 years, witnessing its growth from around 700 employees to over 12,000 globally.
 As part of the Global Technology Leadership Team, he ensures technical excellence across the Asia Pacific region.</p>
 <p>With over 30 years of experience in the software industry, he is a trusted
 advisor on technology strategy, architecture, and emerging trends.
 His extensive experience also makes him a key figure in driving innovation